Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-2/problem_1.md

 ### Extra Credit (5pt)

-Write a paragraph in a block of comment in problem_1.cpp describing how you would want to apply the effect of compound interest to your life.
+Write a paragraph in a block of comment in problem_1.cpp describing how you would apply the effect of compound interest to your life in a good way.